dell/terraform-aws-onefs/docs/POWERSCALE_CLUSTER.md

 * `dns_domains`: The DNS domain to route traffic.
 The default value is `us-east-1.compute.internal`.

-* `smartconnect_zone`: The FQDN to use as the DNS zone for SmartConnect.

 * `timezone`: "Time zone for creating the PowerScale cluster resources in AWS.

 * `resource_tags`: The tags to be attached to the AWS resources.
 The tags can be a key-value pair.
 The allowed values of the value in the key-value pair can be found [here](https://developer.hashicorp.com/terraform/language/expressions/types#types).